exploiitm/blog/content/writeups/Guild_Selection_CTF/SomethingIsAskew.md

 		username: admin') or '1'='1'--
 		password: <any random stuff>

-Note that we've used single quotation marks, this is because a double quotation was being interepreted differently by the server (try and check it out!)
+Note that we've used single quotation marks, this is because a double quotation was being interpreted differently by the server (try and check it out!)

 `flag: iitmCTF{PpP0Oo5tgr85Ql}`